Carnegie Hall: Main Hall (Stern Auditorium/Perelman Stage)

-The Stern Auditorium is six stories high with 2,804 seats on five levels.
+The Stern Auditorium is six stories high with 2,790 seats on five levels.
 Originally known as the main auditorium, it was renamed after violinist Isaac Stern in 1997 to recognize his efforts to save the hall from demolition in the 1960s.
 The main auditorium was originally planned to fit 3,300 guests, including two tiers of boxes, two balconies, and a parquet seating 1,200.
-The main hall was home to the performances of the New York Philharmonic from 1892 until 1962.
+The main hall accommodated the performances of the New York Philharmonic from 1892 to 1962, when the Philharmonic moved to Lincoln Center.

 Its entrance is through the Box Office Lobby on 57th Street near Seventh Avenue.
 When planned in 1889, this entrance was designed with a marble and mosaic vestibule measuring 25 ft high and 70 ft long.
 The entrance lobby is three stories high and had an organ loft at the top, which was converted into a lounge area by the mid-20th century.
 The lobby ceiling was designed as a barrel vault, containing soffits with heavy coffers and cross-arches, and was painted white with gold decorations.
 At either end of the barrel vault were lunettes.
 The walls were painted salmon and had pairs of gray-marble pilasters supporting an entablature.
 The cross-arches had decorated cream-colored tympana.
 The lobby was originally several feet above street level, but it was lowered to street level in the 1980s.
 The rebuilt lobby contains geometric decorations evocative by the work of Charles Rennie Mackintosh, as well as Corinthian-style capitals with lighting fixtures.
 The design also includes ticket windows on the south wall of the lobby.
 Past that, stairs on either side lead to the auditorium's parquet level; previously, stairs continued straight from the lobby to the parquet level.